Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Introduction

-A prevailing trend among existing VI-ReID methods is the zealous pursuit of mining modality-shared appearance cues to enhance the discriminability of features but ignoring the learning of body shape clues.
-Nevertheless, three compelling reasons underscore the importance of not disregarding body shape cues. \textbf{1)} The natural resistance of body shape to modality changes stands as the first reason.
-As illustrated in Fig. \ref{introdauction1}, no modality discrepancy in the body shape corresponding to infrared and visible images. \textbf{2)} The second rationale stems from the identity-discriminative nature of body shape.
-As depicted in Fig. \ref{introdauction1}, one can observe that pedestrian A slightly fatter than pedestrian B in terms of their global body shapes, with distinctions extending to local characteristics such as facial shape, hair shape, limb shape, etc. Thus, the identification of pedestrians becomes feasible through body shape analysis, even when changes in modality render color texture features unreliable. \textbf{3)} Body shape estimation can be achieved through pre-trained human parsing models, obviating the necessity for human annotation.
-Moreover, single-modality ReID methods have demonstrated successful instances in this regard.
+While existing VI-ReID methods predominantly emphasize modality-shared appearance cues, incorporating body shape features can provide additional identity-discriminative information.
+Since shape and appearance features are inherently complementary, leveraging both is essential for robust person ReID.
+To further highlight the importance of body shape, we identify three key reasons why it should be considered alongside appearance features. \textbf{1) The body shape's natural resistance to modality changes is a primary reason.} As illustrated in Figure. \ref{introdauction1}, there is no discrepancy in body shape between IR and VIS images. \textbf{2) The identity-discriminative nature of body shape is another crucial factor.} As shown in Figure. \ref{introdauction1}, pedestrian A is slightly heavier than pedestrian B, which is evident in their global body shapes and local characteristics such as facial shape, hair shape, and limb shape.
+Therefore, body shape analysis can aid in pedestrian identification, even when changes in modality make color texture features unreliable. \textbf{3) Body shape estimation can be accomplished using the pre-trained human parsing model, thereby eliminating the need for human annotation} \cite{cui2023dcr}.
+Additionally, single-modality ReID methods have demonstrated success in leveraging body shape cues \cite{hong2021fine}.